 Once addiction grabbed hold of her son Nathan, June became relentless in her efforts to understand and educate herself in all areas of addiction, searching for answers to help her son battle what would become a 23-year heroin, cocaine, crack cocaine, and crystal meth addiction.

-June is a much sought after speaker and educator in the field of addiction, and has given over 150 presentations on Addiction, Homelessness, and Gang Violence.
+June is a much sought after speaker and educator in the field of addiction, and has given over 400 presentations on Addiction, Homelessness, and Gang Violence in secondary schools throughout the province, at colleges and universities, detox centres, recovery and treatment programs, parent support groups, jails, churches, union meetings and service clubs.

 Available for speaking engagements and panel discussions on the effects of addiction within a family, she would be honored and privileged to be invited to your group or organization.